 “I was totally hooked from the second I visited.”

 As John sees it, the Performing Arts Department is a “melting pot” of incredibly talented, multifaceted, and accepting kids.
-John’s own myriad interests extend beyond the arts to journalism as a writer for the school newspaper, The Log, and as a member of the Shultz Fellowship, a political discussion group named after former U.S. Secretary of State George Shultz ’38.
+John’s own myriad interests extended beyond the arts to journalism as a writer for the school newspaper, The Log, and as a member of the Shultz Fellowship, a political discussion group named after former U.S. Secretary of State George Shultz ’38.

-Actor, singer, writer, environmental proctor, engaged citizen ― John’s journey at Loomis has allowed him to explore myriad interests.
+Actor, singer, writer, environmental proctor, engaged citizen ― John’s journey at Loomis allowed him to explore myriad interests.

 Loomis Chaffee celebrated Earth Week April 15–19 with a program of activities coordinated by Project Green, the student-led environmental organization, and students in environmental sustainability and agriculture programs.